December 1, 2019

 What is your relationship to this person?
 Someone you see regularly and that you’ve been seeing for years is more likely to be on your holiday tipping list versus someone you couldn’t pick out of a line.

 You’ll also want to factor in the length of time you’ve lived in a certain building, the seniority of the staff and the quality of service.
-Also: both renters and owners tip, but owners usually tip more since they have more financial stake in the building.
+Also: Both renters and owners tip, but owners usually tip more since they have more financial stake in the building.

 Here’s a range of tip amounts according to Brick Underground.
 Keep in mind these numbers are based on New York City apartments, so you may consider adjusting based on where you live.